Public Art

 1. Artist contact details including address, email and phone

-3. Current CV demonstrating experience in public art including: public art commissions, awards, exhibitions
+3. Current CV demonstrating experience in mural works

-4. Up to 12 high resolution digital images of previous/relevant public artworks.
+4. Up to 12 high resolution digital images of previous/relevant mural works

 For more information contact the Public Art officer: